Empirical Bayes estimation: When does $g$-modeling beat $f$-modeling in theory (and in practice)?: Proofs for Section

 Here $\Delta^k$ is the $k$th-order forward difference operator defined in (\ref{eq:forwarddiff}), and so $A_k^2$ can be interpreted as a squared distance between the $k$th order ``discrete derivatives'' of the Poisson mixture with an appropriate weight function that also (crucially) depends on $k$.
 The role of this sequence $\{A_k\}$ is the following: \begin{itemize} \item The $k=0$ term corresponds to the squared Hellinger distance between the mixtures.
 In fact, it is easy to show that $A_0^2(G_1,G_2;\rho) \lesssim H^2(f_{G_1}, f_{G_2})$.

-\item The $k=1$ term is the key in bounding the regret, which, as will soon become clear, boils down to controlling $A_1(\hat{G}, G_0;\rho)$, where $G_0$ is the true prior, $\hat{G}$ is the NPMLE (\ref{def:npmle}), and $\rho$ is the regularization parameter in (\ref{def:NPMLE_smoothed}).
+\item The $k=1$ term is the key in bounding the regret, which, as will soon become clear, boils down to controlling $A_1(H, G_0;\rho)$, where $G_0$ is the true prior, $H$ is the estimated prior used in $g$-modeling (e.g., the NPMLE (\ref{def:npmle})), and $\rho$ is the regularization parameter in (\ref{def:g_smoothed_individual}).
 Since directly bounding $A_1$ is difficult, we will achieve this goal with the aid of higher-order terms.

 \item We show that the growth of the sequence $\{A_k\}$ is at most $A_k \lesssim (Ck)^k/\rho$ (\prettyref{prop:Ak_upper}).

 \item We derive a recursive inequality relating each $A_k$ to its neighboring terms (\prettyref{prop:Ak_recursion}), which, combined with the boundary conditions at $k=0$ and $k=\Theta(\log n)$, allows us to tightly control the target $A_1$ with appropriately chosen $\rho=n^{-\Theta(1)}$ (\prettyref{prop:A1_bound}). \end{itemize}